Dyson could soon be adding hairdryers to the list of domestic devices it’s revolutionised, a range of leaked patent applications has suggested.

 The patent said: “Traditional hairdryers are essentially an open tube with a fan for drawing fluid into the tube.
 This makes them noisy unless a big slow fan is used, but then a big motor is required which increases weight.

-“As less fluid is drawn in, the motor of the fan assembly can be smaller and lighter in weight, the noise produced by the fan assembly can be reduced as there is less flow thorough the fan, this can result in a smaller and or more compact hairdryer which uses less power.
+“As less fluid is drawn in, the motor of the fan assembly can be smaller and lighter in weight,

 Despite requesting the patents, Dyson is not confirming the development of the quieter domestic good.